benbarraclough/BeerGoggleGames/src/content/posts/top-5-drinking-apps.md

 ---
-title: "Top 5 Drinking Apps: Because You Lack Basic Social Skills"
+title: 'Top 5 Drinking Apps: Because You Lack Basic Social Skills'
 date: '2021-05-01'
+excerpt: >-
-excerpt: 'A list of the best drinking game apps that we suggest downloading for your next social event'
+  A list of the best drinking game apps that we suggest downloading for your next social event
 ---

 ![](/images/top5drinkingapps.webp)